 The event is free, and we encourage libraries and community hubs across the country to organise viewing events.

 Down and Out in Paris and London: LIVE is a performance organised by the team behind the widely-acclaimed 1984: LIVE.
-It is presented by the Orwell Foundation, the Joseph Rowntree Foundation and UCL Festival of Culture, produced by Libby Brodie Productions and directed by Hannah Price.
+It is presented by the Orwell Foundation, the Joseph Rowntree Foundation and UCL Festival of Culture, produced by Libby Brodie Productions and directed by Hannah Price, with funding from Arts Council England and support from White Light and The Young Theatre.
 Read more about the event here.
 Check out our suggested reading list here (and let us know what we’ve missed).

 How to get involved